 Cairns Graduates Overcome Adversity

 On August 29, STEPS Education and Training in Cairns successfully graduated the CHC33015 Certificate III in Individual Support (Ageing and Disability) class of March 2019.
-And while the recent graduates are from a range of diverse backgrounds, each with its own set of challenges, one young man – Fabien Rwigema – stands out as one of the “most determined people” trainers Moira Kenny has met.
+And while the recent graduates are from a range of diverse backgrounds, each with its own set of challenges, one young man – Fabien Rwigema – stands out as one of the “most determined people” trainer Moira Kenny has met.

 Moira, from STEPS Education and Training, said Fabien Rwigema endured living conditions we “could not even fathom” before coming to Australia.